PatrickHeaney/hello-world/README.md

 # hello-world
 A new saga begins...
-I am a mechanical eingeer with an MBA and 20+ of BD and System(s) of Systems Engeering experience in the DOD and Defense Industry.
+I am a mechanical eingeer with an MBA and 20 years of Project Program and Portfolio Management. .